malthe/chameleon/docs/reference.rst

 such as the ``alt`` attribute in the ``img`` tag.
-The ``i18n:attributes`` attribute specifies a list of attributes to be translated with optional message IDs for each; if multiple attribute names are given, they must be separated by semi-colons.
+The ``i18n:attributes`` attribute specifies a list of attributes to be translated with optional message IDs for each; if multiple attribute names are given, they must be separated by semicolons.
 Message IDs used in this context must not include whitespace.

 Note that the value of the particular attributes come either from the